This post contains Affiliate Links. For more info, you can check out my Affiliate Disclosure page.

 So if you are using Pinterest to promote your business or blog, then setting up a business account is a must.

-All you need to do is while creating an account, choose “business account” option over personal account & create it.
+All you need to do is while creating an account, choose “business account” option over a personal account.

-However, if you already have an existing profile, then check your settings option.
-There you can convert your account to the business account.
+However, if you already have an existing profile, then check out your settings option.
+There you can convert your account to a business account.

 Still, if you are confused, then you can refer to this easy guide.